kkothari2001/learn-vim/Week1.md

 Nothing much done today, I was only using a vim for normal text editing today and applied everything I learnt so far.
 I often confuse `gg` and `G`.
 I guess that will be solved with practise.

 ## Day 6
-mothing much today either, made some changes to the config files and learnt a bit about vim plugins etc.
+Nothing much today either, made some changes to the config files and learnt a bit about vim plugins etc.

+## Day 7
+I use it extensively for my note taking now, I am pretty used to the commands now and have been practising a lot.
+Also, the `CapsLock` key is a nightmare, but on googling further, many vim users could be found cursing it.
+So I guess, I'm on the right track. :)